-The week-long program consists of a series of simulated writing room exercises, followed by masterclasses and talks.
-Oxbelly offers a place for intercultural dialogue to inspire a new cohort of TV writers at this time of such expansion in the global TV industry.
-Fellows will also engage in cross programmatic opportunities with the Oxbelly Writers Retreat, running concurrently at Costa Navarino, thereby expanding their networks and the cross-pollination between the literary and TV industries.
+Fellows will also engage in cross programmatic opportunities with the Oxbelly Episodic Program, running concurrently at Costa Navarino, thereby expanding their networks and the cross-pollination between the literary and TV industries.

 Applications close February 28, 2023.
-Finalists will be interviewed at the beginning of April 2023.
+Selected applicants will be informed by email in April 2023.